Squarespace pricing 2025: how much will it cost to build a website?

 • Pop-ups and banners for promotions and brand announcements, such as seasonal sales

-Should you pay for the Business plan?
+Should you pay for the Core plan?

 Editing an announcement bar in Squarespace's website editor